elewa-academy/Precourse/3-js-html-css/html-css.md

 ## Front End Basics

-The foundational skills for web-development are HTML and CSS.
+The building blocks for web-development are HTML and CSS.
 You will be able to build your first projects (and your portfolio) without any JavaScript.
-We think it's a good idea for you to first familiarize yourselves with HTML/CSS before moving on to JavaScript.
-This will make it much easier when it comes time to learn JavaScript as you won't be trying to learn two things at once.
-Believe us, this will make your life easier.

 To cover the basics of HTML/CSS we recommend following [FreeCodeCamp](https://www.freecodecamp.org/challenges/get-set-for-our-front-end-development-projects) as far as the __Basic Front End Projects__.
 In this series of exercises and projects you will learn some HTML, CSS, and Bootstrap as well as how to use [CodePen](https://codepen.io/hello/) to host your projects.
 One of the projects is a portfolio web page that you will be able to move over to GitHub to complete your required project.